Iconic Old Bridge Stari Most over Neretva River in historic Old Town of Mostar, popular tourist destination, Bosnia and Herzegovina

 Off-season (lower prices)

-Mostar, Bosnia and Herzegovina is a Warm destination perfect for history and scenic.
+Mostar, Bosnia and Herzegovina is a destination with a warm climate, perfect for Stari Most bridge and Ottoman heritage.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $49/day, while mid-range trips average $117/day.
+Budget travel costs around $53/day, while mid-range trips average $127/day.
 EU citizens need only ID.

 /day